TsutomuNakamura/ad_to_nt_ldap/README.md

 EOF
 ```

-This instruction allows us to save password as sha256 with a salt that length is 16 character.
+This instruction allows us to save password as sha256 with a salt that length is 16 characters.
-Or you can store user's password as sha512 witha salt that length is 16 character like below.
+Or you can store user's password as sha512 with a salt that length is 16 characters like below.
-There is a difference from `olcPasswordCryptSaltFormat` attribute of sha256.

 ```
 $ ldapmodify -Y EXTERNAL -H ldapi:/// << 'EOF'